Unique Design

 We do not know exactly what the original voyaging canoes that brought the first settlers to Hawaiʻi looked like but we know from both ethnographic and archeological evidence that voyaging between Hawaiʻi and the islands to the south was active between 1100 and 1300 AD.
-Then for unknown reasons, the two way voyaging stopped.
-It was in this isolation that the Hawaiian canoe evolved into the unique shape we know today.
+Then for unknown reasons, the two-way voyaging stopped.
+It was in this isolation that the Hawaiian canoe evolved into the unique form we know today.

 Having no barrier reefs, the Hawaiian Islands are exposed to the direct force of the North Pacific's relentless ocean swells.